chef/chef-web-docs/_vendor/github.com/inspec/inspec/docs-chef-io/content/inspec/resources/google_compute_ssl_policy.md

 : Fingerprint of this resource.
 A hash of the contents stored in this object.
 This field is used in optimistic locking.

 `warnings`
-: If potential misconfigurations are detected for this SSL policy, this field will be populated with warning messages.
+: If potential misconfigurations are detected for this TLS/SSL policy, this field will be populated with warning messages.

 `code`
 : A warning code, if applicable.